defano/wyldcard/README.md

 `choose`         | Selects a tool from the tool palette; `choose brush tool` or `choose tool 7`.
 Acceptable tool names and their corresponding numbers are as follows: `browse` (1), `oval` (14), `brush` (7), `pencil` (6), `bucket` (13), `poly[gon]` (18), `button` (2), `rect[angle]` (11), `curve` (15), `reg[ular] poly[gon]` (17), `eraser` (8), `round rect[angle]` (12), `field` (3), `select` (4), `lasso` (5), `spray [can]` (10), `line` (9), or `text` (16).
 `click`          | Clicks the mouse at a provided location on the card, while optionally holding down one or more modifier keys; `click at "10, 10"` or `click at "130,220" with shiftKey, commandKey`.
 Valid modifier keys are `shiftKey`, `optionKey` and `commandKey`.
 `create menu`    | Creates a new menu in the menu bard, for example `create menu "Help"`.
 Use the `delete menu` command to remove menus or `reset menuBar` to restore the menubar to its default state.
+`dial`           | Produces the sound of a sequence of DTMF dial tones, for example, `dial "1-800-588-2300"`.
 `delete menu`    | Deletes a menu from the menu bar, for example `delete menu "File"`.
 Use `reset menuBar` command to restore the menu bar to its default state.
 `delete`         | Deletes a specified part, for example `delete card button id 0`, `delete bkgnd field "Report"` `disable`        | Disables a part, menu or menu item causing it to be drawn in a "greyed-out" state; sets the part's `enabled` property to false.
 For example, `disable card button 3` or `disable menuItem "Bold" of menu "Style"`